 We went to a lovely restaurant where we sat by the lake.

 This was market day in the small villages we passed.
 We had to keep the windows closed because of the dust.
-We say a man covered in a white cloth being carried on a platform.
+We saw a man covered in a white cloth being carried on a platform- like board by several other men.
 Ayu said they were taking him to the doctor’s office.
 I think they had to walk about 5 km to get there.
-If the doctor doesn’t know how to help him, he will call an ambulance.
+If the doctor doesn’t know how to help the man, he will call an ambulance.

 We arrived at Tisabay (the town by the Blue Nile River which means “smoking water”) where Ayu bought our tickets to walk to Blue Nile Waterfall that is on the Blue Nile River.
 The river is known as Tis Abay in Amharic, which means “Great Snake.”

-We walked up the very rocky path along with many people who were going home from the market and they had donkeys with them.
+We walked up the very rocky path along with many other people who were going home from the market and several of them they had donkeys with them.

 We made it to the overlook of the waterfall.